nickchase/k0s/docs/high-availability.md

    stats uri /
 ```

-The last block "listen stats" is optional, but can be helpful.
-It enables HAProxy statistics with a separate dashboard to monitor for example the health of each backend server.
-You can access it using a web browser:
+The last block, "listen stats", is optional, but can be helpful.
+It enables HAProxy statistics with a separate dashboard to monitor, for example, the health of each backend server.
+You can access it using a web browser at:

 ```txt
 http://<ip-addr>:9000